Azure-Samples/azureai-samples/scenarios/projects/basic/README.md

 ### Try out samples!

-Run the different python files to make sure they run:
+Run the different python files to run different code samples in this folder:
 ```
 python <file_name>.py
 ```